|On this page|

 You can reference a component of a vector using

 @attribute.component, where component is a zero-based number, or

 2).
 For example

-Static vs. dynamic work items
+Static vs. dynamic

 Some work items are known to be needed before the TOP network even starts running, just based on the node parameters.
 These are called static work items.